 When you look at each tradeable asset on the website, you will see the spreads currently being charged and other important trading information.
 There are, as usual, some costs applied to keeping a position open overnight.

-The minimum deposit to open an account is USD $1000 and Swissquote does not generally charge deposit or withdrawal fees, although your bank or credit card company may well levy a fee on these transactions.
+The minimum deposit to open an account is USD $1000.
+Swissquote does not generally charge deposit or withdrawal fees, although your bank or credit card company may well levy a fee on such transactions.
 There is no inactivity fee.
-Fees and charges are subject to change, so always check current fees and trading policies before you start trading.
+Fees and charges are subject to change, so always check current rates and trading policies before you start trading.

-There is also the Robo Advisor service, which is an automated investment manager that creates a bespoke investment portfolio for traders which is derived from the client’s appetite for risk.
+There is also the Robo Advisor service, which is an automated investment manager that creates a bespoke investment portfolio for traders, which is derived from the client’s appetite for risk.

 The Themes Trading service is as suggested by the firm ‘revolutionary’.
 It’s a valuable addition to the broker space and will offer a lot of value to Swissquote account holders.

 Some clients will also be able to make easy transfers between their Swissquote Bank account and their external cryptocurrency wallets, although this is currently only possible with Bitcoin and Ethereum.

 Charting and tools

 Swissquote provides basic charting options and other trading tools for all customers.
-The AutoChartist feature is a very handy tool for those looking for automated advanced data analysis, back testing and the ability to base risk management strategies on customised data, by calculating their real capital exposure and then setting risk-adjusted position sizes.
+The AutoChartist feature is a very handy tool for those looking for automated advanced data analysis, backtesting and the ability to base risk management strategies on customised data by calculating their real capital exposure and then setting risk-adjusted position sizes.

 Swissquote Ltd also provides research tools and insights, although they are not very extensive.
 They offer a limited amount of technical and fundamental analysis, with analyst reports available to all customers via a free email subscription newsletter.
-A basic economic calendar is available via both the desktop and mobile platforms, and there is also a real-time news feed, covering relevant market developments and analysis.
+A basic economic calendar is available via both the desktop and mobile platforms, and there is also a real-time news feed covering relevant market developments and analysis.

 There are training videos, eBooks and webinars available, with plenty of information on a wide range of topics.
-One refreshing feature is that educational resources cater to more experienced traders and not just beginners.
+One refreshing feature is that educational resources cater for more experienced traders and not just beginners.

-The learning centre includes simple, stylised videos, split into sections, covering topics such as an introduction to Forex, an introduction to CFDs, technical analysis, fundamental analysis, and risk management.
-There are also user guides to MetaTrader software, and the proprietary platform, Advanced Trader.
+The learning centre includes simple, stylised videos, split into sections, covering topics such as an introduction to forex, an introduction to CFDs, technical analysis, fundamental analysis, and risk management.
+There are also user guides to MetaTrader software and the proprietary platform Advanced Trader.

-There is also a full guide to trading conditions at the broker, for all account types, specifying spreads, leverage, maintenance margin, minimum trade size and other essential information.
-Swissquote also provide various research tools, and a live news feed.
-Generally speaking, the education and research sections are fairly good, and there is something for all types of traders.
+There is also a complete guide to trading conditions at the broker for all account types, specifying spreads, leverage, maintenance margin, minimum trade size and other essential information.
+Swissquote also provides various research tools and a live news feed.
+Generally speaking, the education and research sections are pretty good, and there is something for all types of traders.